 As an Examiner for the National Association of Teachers of Dance, a Fellow of the Imperial Society of Teachers of Dance, Adjudicator for the World Dance Council, British Dance Council, Ballroom Dancers’ Federation and a founder member of the International Dance Sport Judges and Trainers Association, what Len doesn’t know about dance isn’t worth knowing.

 Len Goodman has received various awards in the UK, including a Life Achievement Award for his work in dance and a Carl Allen Award (the equivalent of the Oscars of the dance world).
 His work on Strictly Come Dancing and Dancing With the Stars has ensured nominations and awards aplenty and in 2006-07 he was nominated for a Primetime Emmy Award for his work on Dancing with the Stars.

 Len Goodman has made numerous TV and radio appearances in the UK but one of his greatest was surely winning Celebrity Weakest Link.
-He has also appears on the Royal Variety Show, BBC Breakfast, GMTV, Lorraine Kelly show, The Wright Stuff, Ready Steady Cook, Would I Lie to You?
-What Are you Like?, Alan Titchmarsh Show, Richard and Judy and The Jonathan Ross Show.
+He has also appears on the Royal Variety Show, BBC Breakfast, GMTV, The Lorraine Kelly Show, The Wright Stuff, Ready Steady Cook, Would I Lie to You?, What Are you Like?, Alan Titchmarsh Show, Richard and Judy and The Jonathan Ross Show.

 Millions of people have been entertained on BBC2‘s It Takes Two, where Len has tried, without much success, to teach the presenter Claudia Winkleman to dance.
 In America Len has appears on Entertainment Tonight, E Entertain, Good Morning America and Larry King Live.